Decolonization: Scope

 According to David Strang, decolonization is achieved through the attainment of sovereign statehood with de jure recognition by the international community or through full incorporation into an existing sovereign state.

 The United Nations (UN) states that the fundamental right to self-determination is the core requirement for decolonization, and that this right can be exercised with or without political independence.
 A UN General Assembly Resolution in 1960 characterised colonial foreign rule as a violation of human rights.
 In states that have won independence, Indigenous people living under settler colonialism continue to make demands for decolonization and self-determination.

+French anti-colonialist cartoon published in 1899 in Le Cri de Paris.
+It denounces Western hypocrisy, which views indigenous revolt as an act of barbarism and colonial violence as an act of civilization.

 Although discussions of hegemony and power, central to the concept of decolonization, can be found as early as the writings of Thucydides, there have been several particularly active periods of decolonization in modern times.
 These include the decolonization of Africa, the breakup of the Spanish Empire in the 19th century; of the German, Austro-Hungarian, Ottoman, and Russian Empires following World War I; of the British, French, Dutch, Portuguese, Belgian, Italian, and Japanese Empires following World War II; and of the Soviet Union at the end of the Cold War.

 Early studies of decolonisation appeared in the 1960s and 1970s.
 An important book from this period was The Wretched of the Earth (1961) by Martiniquan author Frantz Fanon, which established many aspects of decolonisation that would be considered in later works.
 Subsequent studies of decolonisation addressed economic disparities as a legacy of colonialism as well as the annihilation of people's cultures.
 Ngũgĩ wa Thiong'o explored the cultural and linguistic legacies of colonialism in the influential book Decolonising the Mind (1986).

 "Decolonization" has also been used to refer to the intellectual decolonization from the colonizers' ideas that made the colonized feel inferior.
 Issues of decolonization persist and are raised contemporarily.
 In the Americas and South Africa, such issues are increasingly discussed under the term decoloniality.